-This canned green beans recipe transforms boring, mushy canned green beans into a delightfully crunchy and flavorful dish.
+This is the best canned green beans recipe!
+Transform your boring, mushy canned green beans into a delightfully crunchy and flavorful great side dish.

 This canned green beans recipe puts all other canned green beans recipes to shame.